litmuschaos/litmus-docs/website/docs/user-guides/create-resilience-probe.md

 ## 1. Go to the Resilience Probes section

-Navigate to the `/probes` page (Resilience Probes on the left nav), and click on the `New Probe` button
+Navigate to the `/probes` page (Resilience Probes on the left nav), and click on the **New Probe** button.

 <img src={require('../assets/user-guides/resilience-probes/create-probe/step-1.png').default} />

 ## 2. Select the type of probe

-Select and click on the type of probe you would like to create, you can read about the available probe types [here](../concepts/probes.md)
+Select and click on the type of probe you would like to create, you can read about the available probe types [here](../concepts/probes.md).

 <img src={require('../assets/user-guides/resilience-probes/create-probe/step-2.png').default} />

 ## 3. Enter the details of the probe to create

-Enter the details of the probe such as name, description (optional), tags (optional)
+Enter the details of the probe such as name, description (optional), tags (optional).

 <img src={require('../assets/user-guides/resilience-probes/create-probe/step-3.png').default} />